Not so long ago, fashion and beauty editors at glossy magazines were the arbiters of taste, the gatekeepers between brands and consumers.

 As a result, magazines have gone from picking and choosing what’s what in consumer culture to giving advertisers more control than ever over their pages and what is featured in them, not to mention celebrities featured on covers are more often than not pushing the brand(s) they have their own lucrative deals with.
 The chances of a non-Instagram famous model gracing the cover of American Vogue at all, in a cropped Christian Lacroix jacket and Guess jeans no less — as was the case with Anna Wintour’s first cover 30 years ago — are slim.
 It seems to be full designer looks or nothing these days, and of course, extreme fame is a requirement.

-So, with magazines and their editors appearing to kowtow to advertisers more than ever that can easily go elsewhere and working out covers that are much more about multipronged promotion than presenting what’s new and advancing taste, what is the power and role of a typical editor these days?
+So, with magazines and their editors appearing to kowtow more than ever to advertisers that can easily go elsewhere, working out covers that are much more about multipronged promotion than presenting what’s new and advancing taste, what is the power and role of a typical editor these days?

 It’s apparently not a subject too many current and former editors want to discuss, as more than a dozen contacted for this article declined to comment.
 Some, after initially expressing interest or agreeing to speak, even backed out.

 One still working industry veteran, who requested anonymity, speculated that a lot of editors currently working are simply glad to have jobs and see no reward for rocking the boat.
 This person added most of her peers are very aware of the trend, particularly within Conde Nast, of full-time fashion and beauty editors being forced to go on contract, meaning no benefits and usually lower pay.

 Anja Aronowsky Cronberg, a fellow at London College of Fashion and the founder of online fashion journal Vestoj, which prints annually, said the question of editors’ modern role is “complex,” but admitted their power is “partially eroded because brands can now reach consumers without them.”